 ● Freedom of speech is offered to all citizens and enables Americans to express themselves without censorship or limitation.
 Established by the previously mentioned Gitlow vs New York, freedom of speech will be upheld in all Constitutional law cases.

-● Free practice of religion was established in the 1940 Supreme Court case of Cantwell vs. Connecticut.
-Newton Cantwell, a Jehovah's Witness, was attempting to espouse his religious beliefs in a highly Roman Catholic neighborhood in Connecticut.
+● The free practice of religion was established in the 1940 Supreme Court case of Cantwell vs. Connecticut.
+Newton Cantwell, a Jehovah’s Witness, was attempting to espouse his religious beliefs in a highly Roman Catholic neighborhood in Connecticut.
 Cantwell and his two sons were going door to door with pamphlets and books attempting to convert the citizens of the community.
 Cantwell and his two sons were arrested and charged with illegal solicitation and a breach of the peace.
-The Court administering the case ruled that Cantwell was not in violation of any wrongdoing for he was under protection of the 1st and 14th Amendments.
+The Court administering the case ruled that Cantwell was not in violation of any wrongdoing for he was under the protection of the 1st and 14th Amendments.

 The right to bear arms is arguably the most controversial Amendment in the American Constitution.
-Under Constitutional law, the interpretation has varied from an individual right to an archaic liberty that only benefits militias.
+Under Constitutional law, the interpretation has varied from an individual right to archaic liberty that only benefits militias.

 Freedom from quartering soldiers is not that relevant by today’s standards and has not been incorporated with State Constitutional law.